Updated: Apr 3

 10:00 am, December 14, 1982.

-74th Warhead Detachment, Schwabstädl Kaserne, Lechfeld Luftwaffe Air Base, Bavaria, West Germany.
+74th Warhead Detachment, Schwabstädl Kaserne, Lechfeld Air Base, Bavaria, West Germany.

 The mess hall was almost completely full.
-Everyone from Alfa, Bravo, and Delta Teams as well as Headquarters personnel were waiting for the Commanding Officer, who had called this assembly.
-Charlie Team was on duty at our remote site in the mountains.
+Everyone from Alfa, Bravo, and Charlie Teams as well as Headquarters personnel were waiting for the Commanding Officer, who had called this assembly.
+Delta Team was on duty at our remote site in the mountains.
 The door flew open and Sergeant-Major Parks strode in and yelled “Attention!”
-We all rose and stood at attention while Major Wilson, our Commanding Officer, walked into the hall.
+We all rose and stood at attention while the CO, Major Wilson, walked into the hall.
 He went to the podium, faced us, and said, “As you were.
 Be seated.”

-“As everyone knows, the holiday season is upon us and we need volunteers for duty at the remote site.
-The duty will go from December 21 st until January 4 th .
-Everyone who volunteers will get two four-day passes that will not count against your leave time.
+“As everyone knows, the holiday season is here and we need volunteers for duty at the Q. The duty will go from December 21st until January 4th.
+Everyone who volunteers will get two four day passes that will not count against your leave time.
 Let your Team Sergeant, your Team Leader, or the XO know by the end of the day.
 We need a minimum of two A-men and two B-men.
 If I don’t get that, I will have to select people to ‘volunteer’.
 That is all.
 Dismissed.”

+The special background investigation for my Top-Secret clearance had been completed a month earlier and I had just finished my B-Man training.
+I was especially proud of the fact that I was the first E-4 to be qualified as a B-Man.
 Two four-day passes!
 I could have a good time in Nuremburg or Munich.
 I turned to our acting Team Leader, First Lieutenant Ed Baker, and said “I volunteer”.
 He nodded and said, “Me too.
-My wife is going back to the States to spend the holidays with her parents and I would rather have needles stuck in my eyes than spend two weeks with those two”.
+My wife is going back to the States to spend the holidays with her parents.
+I would rather have needles stuck in my eyes than spend two weeks with those two.”
 He walked up to Major Wilson and said something, then pointed to me.
 Major Wilson looked at me and nodded.

-A week later, we were on the bus to the remote site.
-It was a strange group as far as the Army went.
+A week later, we were on the bus to the Q. It was a strange group as far as the Army went.
 We had personnel from infantry, artillery, air defense, armor, and even a truck driver.
-If you could get a Secret Clearance and pass the psych evaluations, you could be assigned to one of the warhead detachments.
-If you had a top-secret clearance, you could even work on the warheads.
-And, if you had a background investigation as well, you could be an A or B man, like me.
-I was fortunate to have had my background investigation completed in September, so I could avoid being outside during that very cold winter.
+If you could get a Secret Clearance and pass the psych evaluations, you could be assigned to one of the special weapons detachments.
+If you had a top- secret clearance, you could even work on the warheads.
+And, if you had a background investigation as well, you could be an A or B man.
+I was glad to not have to spend that winter outside as a pad guard.
+It was going to be a very cold winter.

-We arrived at the site and I slung my duffel bag over my shoulder and went into the American building.
-After stowing my bag in the bunk room, I met up with Lieutenant Baker and we went down the elevator to the control room.
-After inventorying the safes to make sure the arming and launch codes weren’t compromised, we settled in for our twelve-hour shift.
+When we arrived, I slung my duffel bag over my shoulder and went into the American building.
+After stowing my bag in the bunk room, I met up with Lieutenant Baker and we went to the control room.
+We conducted the routine inventory of the safes to make sure the arming and launch codes weren’t compromised, then settled in for our twelve-hour shift.
 Only one other A-man and B-man had volunteered, which was ideal, because that meant we would have twelve hours on and twelve hours off, which would make the two weeks pass quickly.
-The only free time activities at the launch site were sleeping, eating, cards, movies (no TV reception), and weightlifting.
+The only free time activities at the Q were sleeping, eating, cards, movies (there was no TV reception), and weightlifting.
 It got boring very quickly.

-The Germans had a new Detachment Commander, a Major Steiner.
+The Germans had a new Group Commander, Major Steiner.
 Lieutenant Baker and I had not met him yet, but it was rumored that he was a real hard ass.
-The German Detachment Commander was in command of the site.
-As to the site, there were three launch pads; each pad had three missiles with three in reserve.
+The German Group Commander was in command of the site.
+As to the site, there were three launch pads: each with their three Pershing missiles.
 In between each pad was a grassy area that was about two hundred yards wide.
 The three pads were connected by roads at both ends of the pads.
 That road also went to the guard building, then through the gates and out to the other buildings.
-Surrounding the pads was a 50-yard wide grassy area, then a chain link fence with concertina wire and guard towers every 100 yards.
+Surrounding the pads was a 50- yard wide grassy area, then a chain link fence with concertina wire and guard towers every 100 yards.
 Outside that fence were the roving guards with their German Shepherds.
 A middle fence divided the dogs from the outer minefield.
 Finally, an electrified fence with huge warning signs in German and English.
 Back inside the site, it was verboten (forbidden) to walk on the grass.
 This was not an environmental concern, but a security rule.
-Anyone who was on the grass between pads or between the pads and the fence was an intruder and intruders were to be shot.
+Everyone who was supposed to be at the site knew to stay on the road or the pads hence, anyone on the grass was an intruder and intruders were to be shot.
 That was the rule that was constantly being stressed: Stay on the pads or the road.

 We had gone on duty at noon, so we would be off at midnight.
-It was a quiet shift, as they always had been.
-The next morning, we were in the small cafeteria when a German Luftwaffe officer came in.
+The next morning, we were in the small cafeteria when a German officer came in.
 He came up to our table and said in his best English, “Lieutenant Baker, I am Major Steiner.”

 “Good morning Major.
 Would you like to join us for some coffee?”